LBuccafusca/JHU_NeuralNet/README.md

 Constructs a simple 1-layer neural network and trains to determine outputs of an XOR function Code is self-contained; running it provides all the necessary information Allows for customization (multiple neuron types included for reference)

+FOLDER CONTENTS:
+README: README FILE
+JHU_NeuralNet.pdf file is a pdf version of the code with a sample output JHU_NeuralNet.py file is a Python executable